spatialthoughts/qgis-tutorials/source/docs/3/multi_criteria_overlay.rst

   .. image:: /static/3/multi_criteria_overlay/images/20.png
     :align: center

-21. Once the re-classification process finishes, a new layer ``roads_proximity`` will be added to the :guilabel:`Layers` panel.
+21. Once the re-classification process finishes, a new layer ``roads_reclass`` will be added to the :guilabel:`Layers` panel.
 This layer has only 3 different values, 10, 50 and 100 indicating relative suitability of the pixels with regards to distance from roads.
 Open :menuselection:`Raster analysis --> Raster calculator` algorithm again.

   .. image:: /static/3/multi_criteria_overlay/images/21.png
     :align: center